-Recreation leave may be granted and taken in a number of separate periods, including the granting and taking of a single day's leave.
+Recreation leave may be granted and taken in a number of separate periods including the granting and taking of a single day's leave.

-(k) Cashing out of Recreation Leave

-- (i) An employee and employer may agree for the employee to cash out a particular amount of their accrued recreation leave. - (ii) The amount of recreation leave to be cashed out cannot result in the employee's remaining accrued entitlement being less than one (1) year's entitlement. - (iii) Cashing out of a particular amount of excess recreation leave must be by separate agreement in writing between the employer and the employee. - (iv) The employee is to be paid the amount of salary that would have been payable had the employee taken the leave that is now forgone. - (v) The employee and the employer are to agree on an amount of accrued recreation leave that the employee is required to access in the year in which the leave is to be cashed out.
+- (I) Cashing out of Recreation Leave - (i) An employee and the Head of Agency may agree in writing to the employee cashing out a particular amount of their accrued recreation leave. - (ii) Each agreement between the employee and the Head of Agency to cash out a particular amount of accrued recreation leave must be by a separate written agreement. - (iii) The amount of recreation leave to be cashed out cannot result in the employee's remaining accrued entitlement being less than 4 weeks for a day worker, or 5 weeks for a seven-day shift worker, and the employee and employer are to agree on an amount of recreation leave that will be taken by the employee within the next 12 months. - (iv) The employee is to be paid the amount of salary that would have been payable had the employee taken the leave at the time that it is cashed out. - (m) Cancellation of Approved Recreation Leave by the Employer - (i) Where the Head of Agency cancels a period of approved recreation leave prior to the period of the leave commencing an employee is entitled to be reimbursed for any financial loss sustained including fares and accommodation. - (ii) Any claim made by an employee is to be supported by receipts and other appropriate documentation.

-(I) Loading in Lieu of Paid Leave

-A casual employee is to receive a 20 per cent loading at the appropriate rate to compensate for annual leave, personal leave and holidays with pay as prescribed in lieu of paid leave entitlements and Holidays with Pay as prescribed by Part VIII - Leave and Holidays with Pay - of this award.

-- (m) Cancellation of Approved Recreation Leave by the Employer - (i) Where the employer cancels a period of approved recreation leave prior to the period of the leave commencing an employee is entitled to be reimbursed for any financial loss sustained including fares and accommodation. - (ii) Any claim made by an employee is to be supported by receipts and other appropriate documentation. - (iii) Any claim made by an employee is to exclude amounts recoverable by way of insurance reimbursements.

-- (n) Re-call to Work During a Period of Approved Recreation Leave - (i) Where an employee on approved recreation leave accepts an employer request to return to work during that period of approved recreation leave, the employer is to pay all reasonable costs associated with the return to work other than normal fares incurred travelling to and from work. - (ii) Any claim made by an employee is to be supported by receipts and other appropriate documentation. - (iv) Where an employee resumes recreation leave the employer, meet all costs associated with returning the employee to the place they were located on recreation leave prior to the recall to work. - (v) An employee returning to work is to have their recreation leave balance credited by the hours foregone. - (vi) An employee may choose to either take the re-credited recreation leave at the conclusion of the current period of leave or alternatively take the leave at another time.
+- (iii) Any claim made by an employee is to exclude amounts recoverable by way of insurance reimbursements. - (n) Re-call to Work during a Period of Approved Recreation Leave - (i) Where an employee on approved recreation leave accepts a Head of Agency request to return to work during that period of approved recreation leave, the Head of Agency is to pay all reasonable costs associated with the return to work other than normal fares incurred travelling to and from work. - (ii) Any claim made by an employee is to be supported by receipts and other appropriate documentation. - (iii) Where an employee resumes recreation leave the Head of Agency is to meet all costs associated with returning the employee to the place they were located on recreation leave prior to the recall to work. - (iv) An employee returning to work is to have their recreation leave balance credited by the hours foregone. - (v) An employee may choose to either take the re-credited recreation leave at the conclusion of the current period of leave or alternatively take the leave at another time.